MSOE-CPE2600/vector-lab-turney-guamangio/README.md

 Vector Calculator Update 3 for GIT

 This program is a upgrade to our Lab 5 and have added the function to read and save the vectors you make in the lab to a .csv file.
+When you open the program it will prompt you with the list of commands you can do.
+Then, you can follow the commands to make vectors.

 To build the program you would need to make the files using 'make' and to clear them you need to use 'make clean'.
 You can also use gcc -o "what you want to name it" main.c Vector.c

-Here is some of ways you can run the program. you can do if the name was Lab7, you can use ./Lab7 to run it normally or you can use ./Lab7 -h which will show the functions you can input within the program before you to start the program.
+Here is some of ways you can run the program. if the name is Lab7, you can use ./Lab7 to run it normally or you can use ./Lab7 -h which will show the functions you can input within the program before you to start the program.

 Here are some of the list of commands that you can input in the program
     a = 1 2 3  | Create vector a with values (1, 2, 3)